pfheatwole/thesis/scratch/writing_guidelines.rst

 abstraction so you don't get lost in the details.*

 The steps to creating a reverse outline:

 1. Number the paragraphs
-2. Identify the topic in each paragraph
-3. Arrange the topics into an outline
-4. Analyze the outline
-5. Create a revised outline
-6. Reorganize the text according to the revised outline
-7. Check for topic sentences and cohesion

-1. Number the paragraphs